vuejs/vuex/docs/ptbr/guide/mutations.md

 # Mutações

-The only way to actually change state in a Vuex store is by committing a mutation.
-Vuex mutations are very similar to events: each mutation has a string **type** and a **handler**.
-The handler function is where we perform actual state modifications, and it will receive the state as the first argument:

 A única maneira de realmente mudar de estado em um _store_ Vuex é por confirmar (ou fazer _commit_ de) uma mutação.
 As mutações do Vuex são muito semelhantes aos eventos: cada mutação tem uma cadeia de caracteres **tipo** e um **manipulador**.
 A função do manipulador é onde realizamos modificações de estado reais e ele receberá o estado como o 1º argumento:

 ``` js